igeligel/personal-site/content/06-02-2018/index.md

 _black_

-Black is formatting the code similar to autopep8 but is moving the closing brackets to a new line and also does not format the tuple in an unnecessary way.
+Black is formatting the code similar to autopep8 but is moving the closing brackets to a new line and also does not unnecessarily format the tuple.

 ```python
 def function_with_really_long_name(